radqnico/expense-bot/QUICKSTART.md

 - Bot logs: `docker logs -f telegram-bot`

 ## 5) Use Ollama (optional)
-- Pull a model:
+- Pull the small default model used by the bot:
 ```
-docker exec -it ollama ollama pull llama3
+docker exec -it ollama ollama pull qwen2.5:0.5b
 ```
 - List models:
 ```